Computing and software availability at the University

-Office 365 is a powerful suite of tools which offers familiar applications like Microsoft Word, Excel and PowerPoint, plus others which may be less familiar to you like Skype for Business (also known as Lync) for online meetings, and OneDrive for storing and sharing documents.
+Office 365 is a powerful suite of tools which offers familiar applications like Microsoft Word, Excel and PowerPoint, OneDrive for storing and sharing documents and Microsoft Teams for online meetings, chat and online collaboration.

 Office 365 gives you:

-There are over 400 different software applications available for students and staff to use.
-We aim to make all software as widely available as possible across all labs and the LRCs so that you can use it both in your timetabled sessions as well as for independent study.
+UH provides a wide range of software applications for staff and students for general and specialised subject related use.
+Where licences permit, we aim to make all software as widely available as possible across all labs and the LRCs so that you can use it both in your timetabled sessions as well as for independent study.

-The University has created two specialist software spaces in each of the LRCs and you'll find high-spec PCs in each configured with additional specialist software - available 24/7.
-All students can make use of the new service on a drop-in basis.
+The University has created two specialist software spaces in each of the LRCs and you'll find high-spec PCs in each configured with additional specialist software and available during normal opening hours.
+All students can make use of the service on a drop-in basis.

 In some cases students and staff may use their own computers to freely access some of the same software you can find on University networked computers in the LRCs and teaching labs.
 Currently available to Windows users only.

 For further information see Software Availability at Herts

 Remote desktop service